 When you quit your job your employer will stop paying for your group health insurance.
 There are two Federal laws that can help prevent loss of health insurance coverage: COBRA

 .
-COBRA lets you continue your coverage while HIPAA lets you get new insurance, either on your own, through your spouse's employer or through your new employer, without having to worry about issues, including pre-existing conditions and enrollment periods.
+COBRA lets you continue your coverage while HIPAA lets you get new insurance, either on your own, through your spouse's employer or through your new employer, without having to worry about issues such as pre-existing conditions and enrollment periods.
 You can be subject, however, to a waiting period imposed by a new employer.